 The first moderator was the deception scenario.
 This is an important moderator for applied reasons as it examines whether effects can be generalised across scenarios.
 We distinguished between two categories: i) trip/memorable event, when the participants discussed a trip they had made or a memorable event which was out of the ordinary, and ii) spy mission, where the participants performed a spy mission (Moderator 1).
 A second moderator was the level of motivation, because research has found that cues to deception are more evident in motivated rather than unmotivated senders (DePaulo et al., 2003).
-Building on DePaulo et al. (2003) and Suchotzki et al. (2017), we introduced two categories: (i) participants who received an incentive for their participation, such as money, university credits, a present etc., or (ii) participants who did not receive an incentive (Moderator 2).
+Building on DePaulo et al. (2003) and Suchotzki et al. (2017), we introduced two categories: (i) participants who received an incentive for their participants who did not receive an incentive (Moderator 2).